openvinotoolkit/open_model_zoo/demos/bert_named_entity_recognition_demo/python/README.md

   -v VOCAB, --vocab VOCAB
                         Required.
 Path to the vocabulary file with tokens -m MODEL, --model MODEL
                         Required.
-Path to an .xml file with a trained model -i INPUT, --input INPUT
+Path to an .xml file with a trained model or address of model inference service if using OVMS adapter.
+  -i INPUT, --input INPUT
                         Required.
-URL to a page with context --input_names INPUT_NAMES
+URL to a page with context --adapter {openvino,ovms}
+                        Optional.
+Specify the model adapter.
+Default is openvino.
+  --input_names INPUT_NAMES
                         Optional.
 Inputs names for the network.
 Default values are "input_ids,attention_mask,token_type_ids"